Roller Derby Dolls

 "**** Strap on the skates and get ready for a thrill ride around the local roller rink as the girls from Queensland start their journey to the top of the sport.
 With a thumping rockabilly soundtrack and a hilarious team roster of characters, this true-life series is going to become a television staple, so start watching straight away."
 JV, Time Out Sydney

-Roller Derby Dolls is a half hour documentary for ABC1 that charts the rise of the roller derby girls in Brisbane, Australia, produced by Film Australia in association with Freshwater Productions, and directed and co-written by Phoebe Hart (principal of hartflicker).
+Roller Derby Dolls is a half hour documentary for ABC1 that charts the rise of the roller derby girls in Brisbane, Australia, produced by Screen Australia in association with Freshwater Productions, and directed and co-written by Phoebe Hart (principal of hartflicker).
 The flat track roller derby action comes courtesy of the women from the Sun State Roller Derby League - formerly the Australian Roller Derby Association.

 Roller Derby Dolls is a story of female empowerment, friendship and struggles - all the while on old school 'quad' roller skates!
 Roller Derby Dolls is a feast of engaging characters, and all of them are absolutely mad about the wildly exciting and entertaining sport of roller derby.
 The derby dolls are part of a sporting phenomenon that is sweeping the country.
 This is a quirky and colourful documentary film with a terrific sense of pacing about a group of alternative women with attitude to burn.
 As director of the film, it's my hope that audience will fall in love with the girls, their world at the skate rink, and their passion - roller derby!